Herb Garden Design is a huge topic - there are so many different ways to grow herbs.

 This very basic herb wheel gives you room to grow seven different herbs.
 These are my 'essential' herbs for culinary and medicinal use.
 I would add in chamomile now as I drink this as tea every day.
 There is a fuller explanation here.
 Put your mint in the middle and contain it - best is to use a large pot which you can sink into the ground and pull it up every so often to prevent the runners shooting out all over the garden - mint is a plant that 'doesn't play well with others' ;-) look at the photo below of mint shooting up between my patio slabs!
 The main plant was about 10 feet away.

-Mark it out with sand and then plant your herbs in whichever order you like.
+Mark out your herb garden design with sand and then plant your herbs in whichever order you like.

 A 'wheel' is a very popular herb garden design - some people even use an actual cartwheel!

 This gorgeous spiral would make a fabulous herb garden design.
-It's pretty self explanatory - you can see from the photo you start off with stones and build the spiral round, filling it with soil as you go.
+It's pretty self explanatory - you can see from the photo you start off with stones around the outside and build the spiral round, filling it with soil as you go.

 I would throw some home made compost into the bottom of the planting area.
 You can tip in vegetable peelings, grass mowings etc if you don't have any compost ready, it will rot down once it's covered with soil and have the same effect.